Critical thinking questions are a great way to help you learn and get to the heart of many matters.

 Questioning what you’ve read, what you’ve learnt and your own preconceptions is a useful way to remove your own ignorance on many topics.

 As a child, we asked questions about critical thinking all the time.
-It’s how we learnt right and wrong and a variety of other things.
+It’s how we learn right and wrong and a variety of other things.
 Curiosity and questioning what we know is one of the best ways to improve your knowledge.

-Whether you want to use these questions with your children or to learn more yourself, they’ll help you develop a framework to learn more about almost anything.
+Whether you want to use these questions with your students or to learn more yourself, they’ll help you develop a framework to learn more about almost anything.

 Critical Thinking Questions Examples